-NSW Education Standards Authority (NESA) Schools Online entries for the qualification: SIT20316 Certificate II in Hospitality (Strategy A)
+NSW Education Standards Authority (NESA) Schools Online entries for the qualification: Hospitality

 To ensure students achieve both NESA and Training Package requirements, enter competencies into Schools Online in each year of course, as per this guide.

 It is mandatory for all students studying a VET course to create a Unique Student Identifier (USI).
 Only students who have a verified USI uploaded to Schools Online will be issued with a credential.
+Stage 6 (including Early Commencement) Students must have completed all my own work.

-Refer to NESA key dates https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/key-dates-exam-timetables
+Refer to NESA key dates https://educationstandards.nsw.edu.au/wps/portal/nesa/about/key-dates/actions-for-secondary-schools

-NESA Course Number: 26511 2x2yr
+NESA Course Number: 26521 2 Units x 2 Years

-Preliminary year o f study HSC year of study enter only the units s of competency below enter the HSC units of competency below AND ensure that Preliminary units not roll over on Schools Online are also entered SITXWHS001 Participate in safe work practices BSBWOR203 Work effectively with others SITXFSA001 Use hygienic practices for food safety SITHCCC006 Prepare Appetisers and salads SITHCCC001 Use food preparation equipment SITHCCC002 Prepare and present simple dishes SITHFAB007 Serve food and beverage SITXCCS003 Interact with customers SITHFAB004 Prepare and serve non-alcoholic beverages SITHFAB005 Prepare and serve espresso coffee BSBWOR203 Work effectively with others SITXCOM002 Show social and cultural sensitivity (Work placement and Quiz) SITXCCS003 Interact with customers SITHCCC001 Use food preparation equipment SITHIND003 Use hospitality skills effectively (Work placement A) SITHIND003 Use hospitality skills effectively (Work placement B)
+Preliminary year of study HSC year of study HSC year of study enter only the units of competency below enter the HSC units of competency below AND ensure that Preliminary units not rolled over on Schools Online are also entered SITXFSA001 Use hygienic practices for food safety BSBTWK201 Work effectively with others SITXWHS001 Participate in safe work practices SITHIND006 Source and use information on the hospitality industry SITXFSA006 Participate in safe food handling practices SITHFAB025 Prepare and serve espresso coffee SITHCCC025 Prepare and present sandwiches SITHFAB027 Serve food and beverages SITXCOM007 Show social and cultural sensitivity BSBTWK201 Work effectively with others SITXCCS011 Interact with customers SITHIND007 Use hospitality skills effectively